|Nutrition Facts (per serving)|

 - 2 tablespoons blanched slivered almonds

-- If using fresh strawberries, be sure to gently rinse them clean and pat them dry.
+If using fresh strawberries, be sure to gently rinse them clean and pat them dry.
 Then hull the berries: insert the tip of a paring knife at a 45-degree angle from the side of the green cap; twist the strawberry around the tip of the knife to cut out the green stem end and the white calyx underneath.
 True hulling like this gets out that usually-not-great calyx without sacrificing delicious red fruit along the side of the top the way that simply lopping off the tops of strawberries does.
-See How to Hull Strawberries if you're still unsure of how to do this; once you learn how to hull strawberries properly and see how much more berry you end up with, you'll never go back to just cutting off the tops again.
+See our advice on how to hull strawberries if you're still unsure of how to do this; once you learn how to hull strawberries properly and see how much more berry you end up with, you'll never go back to just cutting off the tops again.

 Make Ahead Tip

 Smoothies don't keep well and thus making them ahead on purpose is not recommended, since they tend to settle and separate out.
-If you still want to make it ahead or if you simple have excess smoothie you want to save and enjoy later, you can cover and chill the mixture and then give it a quick trip back into the blender or at least plan on whisking the mixture back together before serving it.
-(If you do this, you will see why one can't recommend this as a true make-ahead: in the time it takes to do any of that, you might as well as just made the smoothie.)
+If you still want to make it ahead or if you simply have excess smoothie you want to save and enjoy later, you can cover and chill the mixture and then give it a quick trip back into the blender or at least plan on whisking the mixture back together before serving it.